 Reliability.
 To allow us to test the tasks’ test-retest reliability, participants completed each task two times in the field.
-Reliability was assessed using intra class coefficients (ICCs), which compare the variance of interest, the between-participant variance, with the total variance (including systematic within-session variance, e.g. repetition effects).
+Reliability was assessed using intra class coefficients (ICCs), which compare the variance of interest—the between-participant variance—with the total variance (including systematic within-session variance, e.g. repetition effects).
+To assess whether reliability could be improved by making use of longitudinal data, we compared two approaches to analyzing task data: In the first separate modeling approach, we first calculated task scores for each session separately and then calculated test–retest reliability based on the resulting scores.
+A problem of this commonly used approach is that it does not take into account the dependency of data within participants.
+This leads to excessive within-participant variance which depresses reliability (Brown et al., 2020; Waltmann et al., 2022).
+To overcome this problem, we next analyzed the data in a joint modeling approach.
+Here we modeled data from both sessions jointly using hierarchical mixed models.
+These models take into account the dependency of data within participants, thereby regularizing scores by moving sessions scores towards the participant means.
+Waltmann et al. (2022) recently showed that this method of analyzing task data can yield both higher and more accurate reliability estimates than the separate modeling approach.

 Split-half reliability.
 For the risk taking task, split-half reliabilities for the win and loss gambles were adequate (rsb win session 1 = .84; rsb_win session 2 = .91; rsb loss session1 = .77; r_sb_loss_session_2 = .82) but lower for mixed gambles (rsb_mixed_session_1 = .67; r_sb_mixed_session_2 = .71).
 For the information sampling task, split-half reliabilities were adequate (r_sb_session_1 = .86; r_sb_session_2 = .86).
 Split-half reliabilities for the working memory task and for the inhibition task could not be analyzed due reasons inherent to their adaptive task design (see methods section).

 Test-retest reliability.
-Test-retest reliability increased for all tasks, when calculating scores based on the joint modeling approach using hierarchical mixed models compared to the aggregation (two-stage summary) approach (see Table 1 and Figure 1).
-The inhibition task had moderate reliability when scores were calculated based on aggregation (ICC1 = .52), but good reliability when scores were calculated based on mixed models (ICC1 = .69).
-The working memory task had poor reliability in all conditions when scores were calculated based on aggregation (ICC1s < .46), but reliability increased to moderate levels when scores were calculated based on mixed models (ICC1 ranging from .50 to .59).
+Test-retest reliability increased for all tasks, when calculating scores based on the joint compared to the separate modeling approach (see Table 1 and Figure 2).
+The inhibition task had moderate reliability when scores were calculated based on separate modeling (ICC1 = .52), but good reliability when scores were calculated based on joint modeling (ICC1 = .70).
+The working memory task had poor reliability in all conditions when scores were calculated based on separate modeling (ICC1s < .43), but reliability increased to moderate levels when scores were calculated based on joint modeling (ICC1 ranging from .51 to .61).

-The risk taking task had moderate reliability in all conditions when scores were calculated based on aggregation (ICC1s ranging from .54 to .64).
-Reliability increased to moderate to good reliability when scores were calculated based on mixed models (ICC1s ranging from .73 to .76).
-Finally, the information sampling task had good reliability when scores were calculated based on aggregation (ICC1 = .80), which further improved when scores were calculated based on mixed models (ICC1 = .93).
+The risk taking task had moderate reliability in all conditions when scores were calculated based on separate modeling (ICC1s ranging from .49 to .65).
+Reliability increased to moderate to good reliability when scores were calculated based on joint modeling (ICC1s ranging from .70 to .79).
+Finally, the information sampling task had good reliability when scores were calculated based on separate modeling (ICC1 = .78), which further improved when scores were calculated based on joint modeling (ICC1 = .91).

 Table 1.
 Test-retest reliabilities (ICCs) for the different task measures and analysis approaches.
 Note that for the prediction method, only ICC1s could be calculated.